keichi/hpcmaspa17-pfanalyzer/src/6_conclusion_and_future_work.md

 Our evaluation shows how dynamically controlling the interconnects can reduce congestion and potentially improve the performance of applications.

-Further works are necessary to investigate the performance characteristics of dynamic interconnects on large-scale and highly-parallel clusters.
+Further work is necessary to investigate the performance characteristics of dynamic interconnects on large-scale and highly parallel clusters.
 Moreover, we plan to implement application-aware node selection and process placement algorithms on PFSim.
-The impact of such application-aware algorithm on the performance of dynamic interconnects should be evaluated.
+The impact of such application-aware algorithms on the performance of dynamic interconnects should be evaluated.